Welcome to our Beginner’s Guide to Index Funds

 The decision is yours to make.

-As this is a beginners guide to index funds we would advise caution when starting out.
+As this is a beginners guide to index funds I would advise caution when starting out.
 A low-medium risk passive fund is the sweet spot for most people.

 Who Should Invest In Index Funds?